merll/docker-map/docs/guide/containers/actions.rst

 In order to see what defines a dependency, see :ref:`shared-volumes-containers` and :ref:`linked-containers`.

-Additional keyword arguments to the ``start`` and ``create`` methods of the client are passed through; the order of precedence towards the :class:`~dockermap.map.config.ContainerConfiguration` is further detailed in :ref:`additional-options`.
+Additional keyword arguments to the ``start`` and ``create`` methods of the client are passed through; the order of precedence towards the :class:`~dockermap.map.config.container.ContainerConfiguration` is further detailed in :ref:`additional-options`.
 Example::

     map_client.start('web_server', restart_policy={'MaximumRetryCount': 0, 'Name': 'always'})